snorklerjoe/breadboard-vna/README.md

 A schematic is available [here](./hardware/SuperVNA/schematic_sheets.pdf).

+## Usage

+Calibration occurs each time the device is power-cycled.
+Tap anywhere on the touchscreen once the requested standard is connected.

+Afterwards, a white square appears in the upper-right-hand corner of the screen.
+This button switches between the graph and menu views.
+In the graph view, the graph continuously updates as the device does each sweep.
+In the menu view, the insertion loss and phase traces can be turned on and off, and the number of pixels-per-decade ("PPD") can be adjusted to change the graph scaling.

 A picture of the device on the breadboard:

 ![Image of the device on a breadboard](./assets/breadboard.jpg)